WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 type Store = ServerState & typeof storeDef;

-// Injects the final types when calling the `store` function. const { state, actions } = store< Store >( 'myCounterPlugin', storeDef );
+// Injects the final types when calling the `store` function. const { state } = store< Store >( 'myCounterPlugin', storeDef );
 ```

-Alternatively, if you don't mind typing the entire state, you can cast the `state` property and let TypeScript infer the rest of the store.
+Alternatively, if you don't mind typing the entire state including both the values defined on the server and the values defined on the client, you can cast the `state` property and let TypeScript infer the rest of the store.

 Let's imagine you have an additional property in the client global state called `product`.